reimagined/resolve/packages/resolve-scripts/src/template/README.md

 * `strategy: {...}` - specifies strategy's options;
 * `routes: {...}` -  configures strategy's routing;
 * `failureCallback: (error, redirect, { resolve, body }) => {...}` - this callback is used for handling an error.
 The default callback redirects to the `/login?error=...` page;
-* `done` - this callback allows you to send notifications about errors or successful operations:
-   * Call `done('My error message')` to notify a user about an error.
-   * Call `done(null, myData)` to notify a user that an operation is completed successfully (it sets the 'jwt' value and redirects to the homepage).

 #### Auth strategies